-(d) Identify who (person within the Entity) will be responsible for implementing the Project: NTUA Water/Wastewater Construction Engineering Supervisor document attached (e) Explain who will be responsible for operations and maintenance costs for the Project once completed prospectively: , and how such costs will be funded
+(d) Identify who (person within the Entity) will be responsible for implementing the Project: NTUA Water/Wastewater Construction Engineering Supervisor document attached

+(e) Explain who will be responsible for operations and maintenance costs for the Project once completed, and how such costs will be funded prospectively:

 Customers of NTUA are responsible for operations and maintenance costs, which is the business model for all utility companies.
 NTUA prioritizes the stabilization of rates so that its customers can afford them.
 NTUA has not raised the electric rate in over thirteen years.
 NTUA offers discounted rates for seniors and the disable.
 In addition, two federal programs exist to help low in come homes pay their utility bills.
+They are Low Income Housing Energy Assistance Program (LIHEAP) and Low-Income Housing Water Assistance Program (LIHWAP).
+NTUA is currently working with the Navajo Nation Division of Social Services to ensure that the Navajo Nation deploys the significant federal funding that it has received for these two programs.
+There are also other utility assistance programs run through states, religious organizations, and others.